Team-Fjorden/ios-sdk/Readme.md

 #### Forget a configured grip

 In order to fully forget a paired grip, you have to call `GripManager.default.disconnectAndForgotBondedGrip()`.
-Afterwards, you **have** to direct users to Setinngs.app -> Bluetooth -> Fjorden Grip, let them tap the blue `i` button, and select “Forget this device”.
+Afterwards, you **have** to direct users to Settings.app -> Bluetooth -> Fjorden Grip, let them tap the blue `i` button, and select “Forget this device”.
 Sadly, there is no programmatic way to achieve this.

 ## State